 MnDOT seeks public input for 20-year Statewide Multimodal Transportation Plan

-The public, transportation stakeholders and local government officials are invited to provide input for Minnesota's 20-year Statewide Multimodal Transportation Plan at one of nine upcoming open houses statewide.
+The public, transportation stakeholders and local government officials are invited to provide input for Minnesota's 20-year Statewide Multimodal Transportation Plan at the following open houses:

-Those unable to attend in-person can participate in an online webinar via Adobe Connect Feb.
+Those unable to attend in-person have the option to participate in an online webinar via Adobe Connect Feb.
 6, from 11 a.m. to 12:30 p.m.
-For details, visit www.minnesotagoplan.org/participate.html .
+For details, visit www.minnesotagoplan.org/participate.html.

 Topics covered will include the recently adopted Minnesota GO vision for transportation, current transportation system, future challenges and opportunities facing transportation, draft plan objectives and strategies and how the plan will be used.

 Minnesota's 20-year Statewide Multimodal Transportation Plan establishes overarching guidance and priorities for making state transportation decisions across all modes of transportation.
 The open houses will provide Minnesotans with an opportunity to learn about the current multimodal system, the challenges we will face in the future, and how we can address those challenges.
 The public is also invited to provide feedback on draft transportation objectives and planning strategies.

 To request an interpreter (ASL or other language) or other reasonable accommodation, call Janet Miller at 651-366-4720 or 1-800-657-3774 (Greater Minnesota); 711 or 1-800-627-3529 (Minnesota Relay).
 Alternatively, send an email to firstname.lastname@example.org.
 Please request at least one week in advance.